qbead/qbeadWebsite/content/book/dancing.md

 It is also possible to measure and change the SpinWheel's LEDs color based on rotation in 3D space.
 In [this sketch](/codedoc/examples/Dancing_with_Color/3D_Rotation_Light_Up/3D_Rotation_Light_Up.ino.html)
 ,you can code the red, green, and blue components of the LEDs to respond to the rotation around the x, y, and z axes.
-We have the small LEDs and the large LEDs light up in response to the SpinWheel's motion.
+Rather than only modifying the large LEDs as in the earlier sketches, this sketch also has the small LEDs light up in response to the SpinWheel's rotational motion.

 One of the programs that came preloaded on your SpinWheel was an LED "snake" that spins around the device.